waterstone15/flame-lib/README.md

 ### Register

-Define the firebase apps and their connections for use with Flame models.
+Define and name your 'Flame apps' and their related firestore credentials.

+*Register should only be called once per Flame app in a process.
+Trying to register 'my-app' twice in the same process will throw an error.*

 ```javascript
 var FL = require('flame-lib')